 That’s one of the reasons I loved Gina’s yeast recipe- she used baking soda and it turned out wonderful bagels that weren’t all misshapen like the others I had tried that used honey as a replacement.
 For some reason using just soda alone creates the most uniform bagels for me.

 Boil the bagels for one minute, turning them at the halfway mark.

 The bagels on the right have been boiled, those on the left not.
 You can see that they puff up a bit during this stage.
 It’s OK to put them close together on the baking sheet, as they won’t puff up much more during baking.

-Bake as-is or coat with a bit of milk or an egg glaze (water+beaten egg) and the topping of your choice- sesame seeds, poppy seeds, dried onion flakes and even a bit of kosher salt is yummy.
+Bake as is, or coat with a bit of milk or an egg glaze (water+beaten egg) and the topping of your choice- sesame seeds, poppy seeds, dried onion flakes.
+Even a bit of kosher salt is yummy on these sourdough bagels.